 Taking horses abroad if there’s no Brexit deal

-4 February 2019, UK ~ The date of 29 March 2019 looms large on the UK calendar as the date of the monumental change called Brexit (British Exit).
+Updated 1 October 2019, UK ~ The UK will leave the EU on 31 October 2019, with the monumental change called Brexit (British Exit).
 The movement of horses and other equines between the UK and other European Union countries is subject to change after Brexit is established.

 The European Union – often known as the EU – is an economic and political partnership involving 28 European countries.
 It began after World War Two to foster economic co-operation, with the idea that countries which trade together were more likely to avoid going to war with each other.